Close Give Feedback

 Q. I am painting a bach exterior and interior.
 I would like to use a semi-gloss on the exterior.
 Can you recommend a grey and brown option for all surfaces including the decks/screens (currently black stain)?
 What are your thoughts about using some external colours inside?
 The joinery downstairs will be painted the same colour as the upstairs joinery.

-A. If you want a grey and brown palette of colours I suggest you check out these colours to see if they are the type of look you want - Resene Woodsman stain – Smokey Ash (soft grey option) and Resene Stonewashed (soft weathered brown), or Resene Woodsman stain - Bark (deep brown option) and Resene Double Friar Grey (warm earthy grey option), or Resene Woodsman - Tiri (earthy brown option) and Resene Tapa (smoky grey with undertones of green).
+A. If you want a grey and brown palette of colours I suggest you check out these colours to see if they are the type of look you want - Resene Woodsman stain – Smokey Ash (soft grey option) and Resene Stonewashed (soft weathered brown), or Resene Woodsman stain - Bark (deep brown option) and Resene Double Friar Greystone (warm earthy grey option), or Resene Woodsman - Tiri (earthy brown option) and Resene Tapa (smoky grey with undertones of green).

 Resene Woodsman Smokey Ash